cornellfencing/cornellfencingv4/README.md

 ## Editing
 ### Seeing Your Changes
 We use Node.js to run a local dev server.
-[Install Node.js from the official website.](https://nodejs.org/en/) Get version 7.x.
+[Install Node.js from the official website.](https://nodejs.org/en/) Get the LTS version.

 In the directory for this project: